Connecticut: First people

 The name Connecticut is derived from the Mohegan-Pequot word that has been translated as "long tidal river" and "upon the long river", both referring to the Connecticut River.
 Evidence of human presence in the Connecticut region dates to as far back as 10,000 years ago.
 Stone tools were used for hunting, fishing, and woodworking.
 Semi-nomadic in lifestyle, these peoples moved seasonally to take advantage of various resources in the area.
 They shared languages based on Algonquian.
 The Connecticut region was inhabited by many Native American tribes that can be grouped into the Nipmuc, the Sequin or "River Indians" (which included the Tunxis, Schaghticoke, Podunk, Wangunk, Hammonasset, and Quinnipiac), the Mattabesec or "Wappinger Confederacy" and the Pequot-Mohegan.
 Some of these groups still reside in Connecticut, including the Mohegans, the Pequots, and the Paugusetts.

+In the early 17th century, about 8,000 Pequots lived in southeastern Connecticut between the Thames and Pawcatuck rivers, a number roughly halved by the smallpox epidemic of 1633–34, and 1,500 to 2,500 Mohegans lived west of the Thames.
+The Mohegan and Pequot economies combined hunting, shellfishing, gathering, and maize agriculture in which corn, beans, and squash were interplanted.
+Controlled burns and seasonal movement were used to manage resources.
+Wampum made from quahog and whelk shells served as currency and as a record of agreements.